matturche/fl_dpsgd_strategies/README.md

 ### Federated

-For running federated models, you first have to remake the FEMNIST dataset, as it normally is composed of 32 json files containing the clients' data.
-Except that in Flower's case, we are simulating distant clients so we can't afford to load each json files N times in search of our dataset.
-To this effect, you should run `model_utils.py` in `/leafdp/utils/` so that it creates one json file per client:
+For running federated models, you first have to remake the FEMNIST dataset, as it normally is composed of 32 JSON files containing the clients' data.
+Except that in Flower's case, we are simulating distant clients so we can't afford to load each JSON file N times in search of our dataset.
+To this effect, you should run `model_utils.py` in `/leafdp/utils/` so that it creates one JSON file per client:

 ```shell
 python model_utils.py -d femnist -t 1 -cs 1 -nb 350